Ashuj56/Customer_Churn_Prediction_Using_MachineLearning/README.md

 ---

 **Installation & Usage**
-1. Clone the repository:
+1.Clone the repository:

 git clone https://github.com/yourusername/Customer_Churn_Prediction.git

 cd Customer_Churn_Prediction

-2. Install required dependencies:
+2.Install required dependencies:

 pip install -r requirements.txt

-3. Run the Jupyter Notebook to train and evaluate the model.
+3.Run the Jupyter Notebook to train and evaluate the model.

-4. Load the saved model and use it for predictions.
+4.Load the saved model and use it for predictions.

 ---